 How was Aaron's death ruled a suicide when he was shot in the back of the head?

 - It's not actually shown where he was shot; you just see the gun, the blood spatter, then the killer.

 - The lawyer is not referring to Aaron's death, rather to the bus bomber's death from throwing himself off of the roof.
 Recall the life insurance policy and its beneficiary—hence the lawyer stating to the beneficiary that it is a "wash" because the policy doesn't pay out for suicide.

 - I wouldn't be surprised if Logan did decide to just let it go.
-Sure, he was Aaron's own son but there was really no love lost there.
-Aaron killed Lilly, drove Lynn to suicide, abused Logan for years on end, attempted to kill Veronica, and even as late as that episode had threatened both him and Veronica.
+Yeah, he was Aaron's own son, but then you realize that there was really no love lost there: Aaron killed Lilly, drove Lynn to suicide, abused Logan for years on end, attempted to kill Veronica, and even as late as that episode had threatened both him and Veronica.
 He might still have some lingering attachment he can't help but it really was for the best.

 - Logan I can buy.
 Keith and Veronica letting it go that easily is a little harder to grasp, but that may just be me.
 Either way it's strange that they just left it open-ended like that, especially in hindsight with the suicide-or-murder plot in the next season.

 - Keith and Veronica letting go the probable execution of the murderer that tried to kill them?
 I can see them saying he "Got what he had coming" as the only punishment Aaron was likely to receive and leave it at that.